 The quadrants of the Moran plot are helpful for classifying observations.
 The first (top right) quadrant represents counties with above-average values that are also surrounded by above-average values; the third (bottom left) quadrant contains low values surrounded by low values.
 Points in the first and third quadrants represent positive SA.
 The second (top left) and fourth (bottom right) quadrants represent negative SA: they contain spatial outliers, which are dissimilar from their neighbors.

 The MC is related to the Pearson product moment correlation coefficient.
 (Chun and Griffith 2013, 10).
-Whereas the correlation coefficient ranges from -1 to 1, the MC does not, except under special circumstances—the range usually expands somewhat.
-Its expected value under a condition of zero SA is not zero, but instead, \(-1/(n-1)\) (which approaches zero as \(n\) increases).
+As positive SA increases, it moves towards a value of 1; if there is negative SA, then the Moran coefficient will be negative.
+Whereas the correlation coefficient ranges from -1 to 1, the MC does not, except under special circumstances—the range usually expands a little bit.
+Its expected value under a condition of zero SA is not zero, but instead, \(-1/(n-1)\) (which is near to zero, and approaches zero as \(n\) increases).

 The formula for the Geary ratio (GR, or Geary’s C), another index of SA, is \[GR = \frac{(n-1)}{2K} \frac{\sum_i^n \sum_j^n w_{ij} (y_i - y_j)^2 }{\sum_i (y_i - \overline{y})^2}\] The weighted sum in the numerator of the GR contains the squared differences between each observation and all of their respective neighbors.
 This means that local outliers and negative SA will cause the numerator to increase.
 By contrast, positive SA causes the numerator to become smaller.
 The denominator in the GR is the total sum of squared deviations from the mean of \(y\).
 This means that if there is no SA at all, the GR has an expected value of 1.
 As the degree of positive SA increases, the GR decreases towards zero; negative SA causes the GR to increase beyond 1. (\(1-GR\) is perhaps a more intuitive value (Unwin 1996).)